jphomick/ZorkReaderAndroid/README.md

 Here you can type in commands and press the **GO!** button to communicate with the API.
 While the the app is waiting for a response from the API, the button will be replaced with a progress bar.

 ## Command Builder
 This exciting feature allows you to send commands without typing!
-Zork Reader will anaylze the responses from the Zork API and automatically create buttons for the objects you encounter during your Zork adventure.
+Zork Reader will analyze the responses from the Zork API and automatically create buttons for the objects you encounter during your Zork adventure.
 Each button will add its text to the command submit.
 The buttons display with a real-time filter.

 Using the command builder, it is possible to play an entire game of Zork without typing in a single word!